ATTN Students in Canada – Save on your student phone plans. Find out The BEST student phone plan available in Vancouver, BC!

 ++ 3 GB Data for the plan above is $85/Month ($20 more for an extra 2 GB data)

-++ Koodo occasionally runs promotions, one currently ending Oct 11 which doubles your data.
+++ Koodo occasionally runs promotions, one currently ending Oct 11 which doubles your data (probably in competition to Freedom Mobile’s plan).

 Coverage: Koodo runs on the Telus network.
-Hence, it does have the fastest data speed in Canada and very good coverage across the lower main land.
-Practically speaking, it does pail in comparison to coverage provided on Rogers’ Network when on UBC by reported customer experience.
-As well because Rogers’ has extended coverage that runs on the Telus network where their towers are not present but Telus.
+Hence, it does have the fastest data speed in Canada and very good coverage across the Vancouver lower mainland.
+Practically speaking, it does pail in comparison to coverage provided on Rogers’ network when on UBC by reported customer experience.
+As well, because Rogers’ has extended coverage that runs on the Telus network (soft hand-over of calls and data) where their towers are not present, you can basically ensure the BEST of both worlds as a consumer.
+The wonder of competition benefiting Canadian consumers!
+It’s worth noting, during some fact-checking for this article, it appears this move was something initiated by the CRTC during Harper’s Conservative government push for increase competition in Canadian cellphone plans.
+The ruling on unjust and discriminating practice against smaller carriers for roaming reformed the wholesale roaming rates by the incumbent carriers paving way for the extended coverage policy by Rogers and Telus.
+Here’s your rights as a customer.

 - Base on community chatter, it appears that while Telus does have faster network performance in most areas, Rogers by-large has better coverage across Canada 1 and 2.
 Rogers network also appears to penetrate buildings better than Telus networks.
 This is why we rated Telus slightly lower in network performance than Rogers.
 It isn’t so much the appearance on paper (with sponsored studies) but the practicality and value to the customer.